Before assigning actions to users you need to perform the following steps in the order given:

 Available.
 These are the actions available to you to assign to this user or group.

 Double-clicking an action or clicking the arrow buttons will assign/unassign it.
-When you assign an action, you are prompted to select the rule you wish to use to contextualize it.
+When you assign an action, you are prompted to select the rule you want to use to contextualize it.

 Assigned.
 These are the actions already assigned to this user or group.
 You can expand individual actions to configure them (application shortcut locations, default printers, drive letter, and so on).